anjalirathod310/bot-bankapp/README.md

-# bot-bankapp using doker with a  simple ui
+# bankapp using doker with a  simple ui
 ## 🎯 Objective
 To develop a simple, web-based Bank Application that allows users to: